-Keep in mind that your presence may keep her away, so monitor the nest from a distance.
+Keep in mind that your presence may keep mom cat away, so monitor the nest from a distance.
 Or you may sprinkle a ring of flour around the nest or place some light twigs atop the kittens.
 If these are disturbed when you return or the kittens have full, rounded bellies, the mother cat is caring for her babies.

 Your immediate role

 - Help the mother cat do her job: Provide high-calorie food and fresh water in a nearby location (but not too close to her nest).
-It’s a myth that cats won’t care for kittens after you’ve touched them; however, if you hover around, she will likely move her kittens.
+It’s a myth that cats won’t care for kittens after you’ve touched them; however, if you hover around, she will likely move the kittens.
 Keep your distance and let her do the hard work of raising her babies.

-- Canvas your neighborhood: Mother cats will often move away from their regular feeding area to give birth.
+- Canvas the neighborhood: Mother cats will often move away from their regular feeding area to give birth.
 She could be someone’s pet or a member of a group of community cats being fed nearby.
 Talk with your neighbors and post on local social media sites to learn who may have been feeding her; they may be searching for the cat and her kittens and be able to help you as you work through the next steps.

-- Plan for your feline family’s future: Depending on what resources are available and your own capacity, you may choose to capture the kittens after they’re weaned for socialization and adoption or you may trap-neuter-return the kittens when they’re old enough for spaying or neutering (most clinics will sterilize kittens when they’re at least 8 weeks old and weigh two pounds or more).
+- Plan for your feline family’s future: Depending on what resources are available and your own capacity, you may choose to capture the kittens after they’re weaned for socialization and adoption, or you may trap-neuter-return the kittens when they’re old enough for spaying or neutering (most clinics will sterilize kittens when they’re at least 8 weeks old and weigh two pounds or more).
 Don’t forget to include the mother cat in your spay/neuter plans.

 Abandoned or sick kittens?